 Aging is a popular plot device for novels and films.
 In Ron Howard’s Cocoon, elderly residents grow younger and stronger after bathing in pool waters created by aliens.
 In The Curious Case of Benjamin Button, Brad Pitt ages in reverse, from an elderly man to a baby.
 And in the Oscar Wilde novel, The Picture of Dorian Gray, the painting fades with age while he remains young and beautiful.

 With the Baby Boomers growing older, aging is very much on our minds.
-During the year long pandemic, where we were confided to our homes, exercising less, indulging in comfort foods, and battling depression, we may all have felt like we aged a little faster.
+During the year long pandemic, where we were confined to our homes, exercising less, indulging in comfort foods, and battling depression, we may all have felt like we aged a little faster.
 That pales in comparison, however, to what happens to the characters in M. Night Shyamalan’s new film, Old.

 Arriving at the super luxury Anamika resort, several families are looking forward to a restful time, soaking up the sun and enjoying the sea.
 We receive our first warning sign about this vacation when one visitor says: “Can you believe I found this online?”
 Upon arrival, the manager of the facility offers to transport a group to a special part of the island, where the vistas are truly incredible.
 They eagerly agree.
 The shuttle driver (Shyamalan himself) drops them off, along with huge wicker baskets containing food.
 (If their stay will last just a few hours, why so many provisions?)
 He tells them to walk through a tunnel onto the beach and to call when they want to return.